-The meaning of clean usually refers to removing something unwanted, for instance make something free of dirt, marks, or mess, especially by washing, wiping, or brushing.
+The meaning of clean usually refers to removing something unwanted, for instance making something free of dirt, marks, or mess, especially by washing, wiping, or brushing.
 Furthermore, the Maintenance Division External SOP of 1 March 2021, section 7 "Equipment Acceptance Criteria" item 7.1 states that:

-Equipment will be thoroughly cleaned of all mud, grease, and dirt prior to turn- in to maintenance division.
+Equipment will be thoroughly cleaned of all mud, grease, and dirt prior to turning in for maintenance.

 There are different methods in to how to clean a surface or a weapon in this context, however, the weapon must be free of any foreign substances or debris.
-This include but not limited to;
+This includes but is not limited to.